Table of Contents

 What Is the Best Shock Collar?

-Different collars are better depending on the use, so we’ve looked at a number of different shock collars and determined that these are the best around.
+Different collars are better depending on the use, so we’ve looked at many different shock collars and determined that these are the best around.
 Here is our list of the top 5 best shock collars for dogs.

 Our overall favorite, voted the best shock collar for dogs, is the DOG CARE Dog Training Collar.
 The main reason this collar tops our list is that it can be personalized for your dog.
 This shock collar provides numerous different settings that allow you to adjust it for the intensity of the training that you are partaking in with your pooch.